SparshSingh10/Task/README.md

-This is readme
+1. Created a New Branch:

-1.We made a new branch feature and added the calculator.txt file
+We made a new branch feature.

-2.We added a adding feature
+Added the calculator.txt file.

+2. Added Features:

+Addition Feature: Added functionality to perform addition.

+Subtraction Feature: Added functionality to perform subtraction.

+Multiplication Feature: Added functionality to perform multiplication.

+Division Feature: Added functionality to perform division.